Strive Masiyiwa: Philanthropy and humanitarian initiatives

 He has used his own family fortune to build one of the largest support programs for educating young people in Africa.
-At any given time his family foundations have supported and educated more than 40,000 children.
-Masiyiwa and his wife are also a signatories of the Bill Gates and Warren Buffett initiative known as the Giving Pledge.
+At any given time his family foundations have supported and educated more than 400,000 children.
+Masiyiwa and his wife are also signatories of the Bill Gates and Warren Buffett initiative known as the Giving Pledge.

 Masiyiwa has also been involved in supporting a diverse range of health issues including campaigns against HIV/AIDS, Cervical Cancer, malnutrition, EBOLA, and COVID-19.
 He is an avid environmentalist and together with Sir Richard Branson and others founded the environmental group, the Carbon War Room.

 He took over from former UN Secretary General Kofi Annan, the chairmanship of AGRA, an organisation that supports Africa's smallholder farmers.
 In 2019 he stepped down from AGRA and now serves as Chairman Emeritus.
-In 2013, he was appointed co-chair of Grow Africa, the investment forum for Africa's agriculture, which has helped mobilise over US$15 billion in investments for African agriculture.
+In 2013, he was appointed co-chair of Grow Africa, the investment forum for Africa's agriculture, which helped mobilise over US$15 billion in investments for African agriculture.

 Upon the cholera outbreak that happened in Zimbabwe in 2019, Strive Masiyiwa together with his wife donated a total of US$10m to fight against the disease.
 Moreover, he pledged US$60m to be used to build resilience against the disease.

 In May 2020, he was appointed by South African President and African Union Chair Cyril Ramaphosa to serve as a Special Envoy to the African Union for COVID response where he served until early 2022.
 Later in 2022, Masiyiwa led an AU task force working on Food Security in Africa and addressed this crisis at the US Africa Summit in Washington DC in December 2022.